Mikao Usui

-Mikao Usui (臼井甕男, 15 August 1865 – 9 March 1926, commonly Usui Mikao in Japanese) was the father of a form of energy medicine and spiritual practice known as Reiki, used as an alternative therapy for the treatment of physical, emotional, and mental diseases.
-According to the inscription on his memorial stone, Usui taught Reiki to over 2,000 people during his lifetime.
-Eleven of these students continued their training to reach the Shinpiden level, a level equivalent to the Western third degree, or Master level.
+Mikao Usui (臼井甕男, 15 August 1865 – 9 March 1926, commonly Usui Mikao in Japanese) is argued to have been the creator of a form of pseudoscientific spiritual practice called Reiki, a form of alternative therapy for the supposed treatment of physical, emotional, and mental diseases.

 Early life, family and education

-Usui was born on 15 August 1865 in the village of Taniai (now called Miyama cho) in the Yamagata district of the Gifu Prefecture, Japan, which is now located near present-day Nagoya.
-Usui's father's common name was Uzaemon, and his mother was from the Kawai family.
-His brothers, Sanya and Kuniji, became a doctor and a policeman, respectively.
+Usui's memorial stone states he was born on 15 August 1865 in the village of Taniai (now called Miyam-cho) located in the Yamagata district of the Gifu Prefecture, near present-day Nagoya, Japan.

+Usui's father's common name was Uzaemon.
+His mother being from the Kawai family.
+His brothers, Sanya and Kuniji, became a doctor and a policeman respectively.
 He also had an older sister called Tsuru.
-Usui's ancestors were the once influential Chiba clan and were Hatamoto samurai.
-According to the inscription on his memorial, Tsunetane Chiba, a military commander during the end of the Heian period and the start of the Kamakura period (1180–1230), was one of Usui's ancestors.
+Usui's ancestors were members of the once influential Chiba clan and were Hatamoto samurai.
+According to the inscription on his memorial, Tsunetane Chiba, a military commander during the end of the Heian period and the start of the Kamakura period (1180–1230), was also one of Usui's ancestors.
 In 1551, Toshitane Chiba conquered the city Usui and thereafter all family members acquired that name.
-Usui was raised as a samurai from childhood, specifically in the martial arts techniques of aiki (合氣術).

-Although there are many stories extant in the United States that Mikao Usui earned a doctorate of theology at the theological seminary of the University of Chicago, it is evident from further research that he never attended, let alone received any degree from the University of Chicago under that name.
+Although there are many stories suggesting Usui earned a doctorate of theology at the theological seminary of the University of Chicago, there is no proof he ever attended, let alone received any degree from the University of Chicago.

+It has also been claimed that Usui travelled to several Western countries, as well as to China as a part of his studies which supposedly included history, medicine, Buddhism, Christianity, psychology, and Taoism.